MetaMask/metamask-docs/sdk/get-started/javascript/react/react-ui.md

 ---
 sidebar_label: React UI
 sidebar_position: 1
-description: Set up the SDK in your React dapp using the React UI package.
+description: Get started with MetaMask SDK using React UI.
 ---

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

-# Use MetaMask SDK with React UI
+# Get started using React UI

-Import [MetaMask SDK](../../../../concepts/sdk/index.md) into your React dapp to enable your users to easily connect to the MetaMask browser extension and MetaMask Mobile.
+Import MetaMask SDK into your React dapp to enable your users to easily connect to the MetaMask browser extension and MetaMask Mobile.
 The `@metamask/sdk-react-ui` package not only exports hooks from [`@metamask/sdk-react`](index.md), but also provides wrappers around [wagmi](https://wagmi.sh/) hooks and a basic UI button component